-The Woodland Community College CalWORKs Program provides services to students receiving Temporary Assistance to Needy Families (TANF).
-The CalWORKs Program offers services for eligible students in the following areas: Counseling, Job Placement, CalWORKs Work-Study and Child Care.
+The Woodland Community College CalWORKs Program

+provides services to students receiving cash aid from Cal-WORKs (California Work Opportunities and Responsibility to Kids) or Temporary Assistance to Needy Families (TANF).
+The CalWORKs Program offers services for eligible students in the following areas: Counseling, and coordination with county workers' educational plans linked to county requirements.
 Please contact the CalWORKs office at 530-668-3681 for more information.